pablo-meier/Pablog/posts/2019-06-05-the-light-brigade-kameron-hurley.md

 ### Spoiler-filled stream of consciousness

-I love stories with excellent representation, and it especially amplifies the strenghts of sci-fi by pointing out how far we would still have to go.
+I love stories with excellent representation, and it especially amplifies the strengths of sci-fi's social commentary by pointing out how far we would still have to go once we have many forms of social parity.
 I had a friend who observed that in a lot of sci-fi with alien societies, they may have gills or lay eggs, but still have two genders, sexual reproduction, and hetero nuclear family structure (early _Star Trek_ comes to mind).
 Similarly, we have _fucking grisly, terrible **war**_ in a world, but it's gender-balanced!
 It reminds me of this old tweet (since deleted):